openedx/edx-repo-health/docs/check_function.rst

 Anatomy of a check
 ------------------

-1. Decorator to add info about check
- - use either "@health_metadata" or "@add_key_to_metadata" decorator
+1. **Decorator to add info about check.** Use either "@health_metadata" or "@add_key_to_metadata" decorator.
-2. function inputs: pytest fixtures
- - if check is gathering info(which it should), it should use "all_results" fixture
+2. **Function inputs: pytest fixtures.**  If the check is gathering info (which it should), it should use the "all_results" fixture
-3. function doc string
- - if using "@add_key_to_metadata", this doc string will be treated like the doc for the key
- - otherwise, write something here to help developers in the future
+3. **Function doc string.**  If using "@add_key_to_metadata", this doc string will be treated like the doc for the key.
+Otherwise, write something here to help developers in the future.
-4. function body
- - code to gather information
- - make sure to add info into "all_results" dict
+4. **Function body.**  Code to gather information.
+Make sure to add info into the "all_results" dict.

 Available Fixtures:
 --------------------